melezhik/SparrowCI/README.md

 This example scenario would execute Bash task as a _dependency_ for Raku task, the Raku task and then execute _followup_ Python task.

-Task that is marked as `default: true` is entry point for scenario, where flows starts.
+Task that is marked as `default: true` is an entry point for scenario, where flow starts.

-To execute scenario add it to your git repo and assign tasks to SparrowCI service:
+To execute scenario, add it to your git repo and assign tasks to SparrowCI service:

 ```bash
 git add sparrow.yaml